Table of Contents

 - Queens: ~$2,700 for a one-bedroom

-- Maintenance Expenses: Homeowners are responsible for repairs, utilities, and general upkeep.
-Emergency repairs, like plumbing issues or appliance replacements, can create unexpected expenses.
+- Maintenance Expenses: Homeowners are responsible for all repairs and upkeep.
+While a broken faucet is minor, emergency plumbing or appliance replacements can get expensive quickly.

 Typical Homeownership Costs